Home

 Analyzing DeFi trends and opportunities requires a combination of market awareness, protocol understanding and the ability to interpret emerging signals within the crypto ecosystem.

-The first step is to follow DeFi news and identify recurring themes such as the growth of specific sectors, including real-world assets, decentralized derivatives, stablecoins, lending protocols, BTCFi and AI-related crypto infrastructure.
+The first step is to follow DeFi news and identify recurring themes such as the growth of specific sectors, including real-world assets, decentralized derivatives, stablecoins, lending protocols, BTCFi, tokenized stocks and AI-related crypto infrastructure.

 Next, it is important to evaluate the fundamentals of protocols, including their utility, adoption, total value locked, protocol revenue, security record and the strength of their ecosystem.
 Strong projects typically solve real problems and show consistent usage over time.